jcervas/class-cmu-84-721/Notes/Political choice in a polarized America: How elite polarization shapes mass behavior/readme.md

-# Outline of Introduction Chapter: "Political choice in a polarized America: How elite polarization shapes mass behavior"
+# Expanded Outline of Introduction Chapter: "Political choice in a polarized America: How elite polarization shapes mass behavior"

 ## Research Design